dadoonet/fscrawler/README.md

 * [OCR](#ocr-integration) is now properly activated for PDF documents.
 This can be time, cpu and memory consuming though.
 You can disable explicitly it by setting `fs.pdf_ocr` to `false`.

+* All dates are now indexed in elasticsearch in UTC instead of without any time zone.
+For example, we were indexing previously a date like `2017-05-19T13:24:47.000`.
+Which was producing bad results when you were located in a time zone other than UTC.
+It's now indexed as `2017-05-19T13:24:47.000+0000`.

 # User Guide

 ## Getting Started